gsasouza/house-automation/README.md

 # How to run (production)
 - Replace all `yarn dev` scrips by `yarn build & yarn start`
+- Replace env in remote to use designated .env file

 # How it works
 <h1 align="center">